 Anitra Smith has been a stay-at-home mom since 2008, but she used to be a software engineer and a giant nerd.
 Now she is raising her kids to be nerds, too.
 She writes game reviews and co-hosts a podcast with her husband Andrew at TheFamilyGamers.com.
 (Find out more about them by clicking through to the links below and following their social media!)
 They now have a Podcast and Facebook group dedicated to helping families make time together to play games.

 Mummy Confession: I hate playing boring board games.
 But I know games build important skills.

-Disclosure: This post contains affiliate links to Amazon.com, but this comes at no cost to you.
+Disclosure: This post contains affiliate links to Amazon.com.
 Fees may be earned should you use these links for qualifying purchases.See my disclosure policy for details.

 Your kid is finally old enough that they want to play games more complicated than peek-a-boo.
 This is great news!
 But where do you start?

 Playing games helps children develop important life skills; all games are educational.
 Taking turns, looking ahead, how to avoid being a sore loser, and how to be a gracious winner are all learned through play.
 Of course, playing games will also help with more academic skills such as color matching, counting, and number recognition.
 Rolling dice, stacking pieces, and shuffling cards all develop fine motor skills and hand-eye coordination.

 Playing games is a way to bring your whole family together.
 Spending time together as a family is very important for children’s mental and emotional health, and can improve a child’s vocabulary and motivation.

 I am here to tell you that there are better options than Candyland.
 If you already play board games, your child will want to play with you.
 Start there – let them climb up on your lap and give them a few extra pieces that they can play with.
 Explain what you are doing on your turn, and ask them to “help” you make decisions about what to do next.